 Q. Why do I need to register my horse?

-A. When you join EGB you must register your horse if you wish to do endurance rides as opposed to pleasure rides.
-When you register your horse for the first time you receive a log book and a green master card.
+A. When you join EGB you must register your horse as a competitive horse if you wish to do endurance rides as opposed to pleasure rides.
+When you register your horse competitively for the first time you receive a log book and a green master card.
 All the results for Graded Endurance Rides (GERs) and Competitive Endurance Rides (CERs) will be recorded on your horse’s master card.
 If your horse is not registered you will only be able to enter Pleasure Rides.
-Only registered horses are eligible for Trophies.
+Only competitively registered horses are eligible for national trophies.

 Q. Can I try a competition without joining EGB?